10 hyped players who are running out of time to become stars

 The MLB draft concludes Wednesday, an exciting and important time for every organization.
 It's also the annual reminder of how difficult it is to project high school and college players into the future.
 You know what else is difficult?
 Projecting players even closer to the majors into the future.
 Baseball is hard, with so many unknown variables.

 This is a list of 10 players, all premium prospects coming up through the minors.
 I've chosen them more or less at random because their stat lines in 2018 jump out for various reasons.
-Five of them have negative WAR, one is at 0.0 and another is barely above replacement-level at 0.1 WAR.
+Five of them have negative WAR, one is at 0.0 and another is barely above replacement level at 0.1 WAR.
 It's still too early to call them busts -- you never know in baseball -- and some of them have had significant major league success at some point.

 But they're all at some type of crossroads in their careers.
 Let's take a look.